Renault Mégane: Second generation (X84; 2002)

 As with the previous Mégane, the range of models is wide; there is a three and five door hatchback available, named "Sport Hatch" and "Hatch" respectively, there is a four-door saloon/sedan (Sport Saloon), a five-door estate (Sport Tourer / Grandtour), and to replace both the Mégane Coupe and Convertible, a new retractable hardtop coupe designed by Karmann.
+Unlike the previous model, the estate version was sold in RHD for the first time.

 Unlike its predecessor, the Mégane II was not licensed by Yanase Co., Ltd. for the Japanese market, as Renault had acquired a stake in Nissan when the Mégane I was still in production.
 Instead, the Mégane II was licensed by Nissan Motor Co., Ltd. and sold exclusively through Nissan Red Stage Store locations.

 Mégane RS

 The RenaultSport (RS) versions of the three door and five door Mégane hatchbacks were introduced, equipped with a turbocharged petrol 2.0 L 16v engine producing 225 PS and Turbocharged diesel 2.0L dCi 16V engine producing 175 PS (129 kW;173 hp).
 Along with the engine, changes were made to the front and rear suspension geometry to improve handling, and the model features a deeper, wider front bumper.
 The Mégane Renault Sport competes in the hot hatch segment of the market.